junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Standing in the dark, that is when he starts hearing sounds again.
 Someone is crying, he thinks, like a kid or a young woman.
 The sound is quiet and distant, like last night's dripping water sound.

-*Some neighbor might be watching some drama TV then.* Dean tells himself, forcing down the unreasonable thoughts that are slowly creeping up inside his head.
-Not liking how they sound like.
+*Some neighbors might be watching some drama TV then.* Dean tells himself, forcing down the unreasonable thoughts that are slowly creeping up inside his head.
+Not liking how they sound.

 *I'm not crazy.* He thinks, hard.
-Just some electricity problem and neighbor's TV and pipes in the walls.
+Just some electricity problem and the neighbor's TV and pipes in the walls.
 What else can it be?

 <br>